wrattler/wrattler-design/data-store/data-store.md

 The names are there to individuate relations.
-It may happen that two relations have the same relation schema and, accidentally, the same extension but nontheless refer to different sets of facts about the world.
+It may happen that two relations have the same relation schema and, accidentally, the same extension but nonetheless refer to different sets of facts about the world.

 ### Interpretation